 Typically, acute withdrawals will be experienced for approximately 10 to 14 days, with lingering symptoms lasting up to a few months.
 The physical symptoms will subside in the initial weeks with the psychological withdrawal symptoms being the most persistent.

 Acute withdrawal symptoms will present themselves during the first 72 hours.
-Symptoms such as headache and nausea will begin within the first 24 hours, with the following two days symptoms like anxiety and insomnia beginning.
+Symptoms such as a headache and nausea will begin within the first 24 hours, with the following two days symptoms anxiety and insomnia likely beginning.